Velocidex/velociraptor/docs/saml/README.md

 - `saml_root_url`
   - Velociraptor URL

+These are expected to be set inside `server.config.yaml` under `GUI` key.

 There is also an optional parameter `saml_user_attribute` to set which will be used as a user identificator.
 If it is not set, it will search for the `name` attribute in the SAML response from the identity provider.